Did you know that an average US employee consumes 2.6 aluminum cans of soda per day?

 How much additional business income can you expect to generate from aluminum can recycling?

-To put things into perspective, according to The Aluminum Association, $700 million worth of aluminum cans are disposed off in our landfills every year.
+To put things into perspective, according to The Aluminum Association, $700 million worth of aluminum cans are disposed of in our landfills every year.

 Secondly, using recycled aluminum for manufacturing also reduces carbon footprint.
 Not to mention, it frees up our landfills.So, there are environmental benefits to recycling aluminum cans as well.

-This begs the question: How do you get started with aluminum cans recycling?
+This begs the question: How do you get started with aluminum can recycling?

-The very first thing you need to know about aluminum cans recycling is, clean and dry aluminum cans are of the highest value in recycling industry.
+The very first thing you need to know about aluminum can recycling is that clean and dry aluminum cans are of the highest value in the recycling industry.
 You can choose to take your soda aluminum cans as is to a nearby recycling center, but if you wash them and then take them, they will pay you more money in exchange for the scrap.

 The takeaway?